zetkin/zetkin.org/en/contribute/jobs/index.md

 header: Work for Zetkin Foundation
 kicker: |
-    We are always looking to grow our team of people that believe in the Zetkin project and wants to contribute.
+    We are always looking to grow our team of people that believe in the Zetkin project and want to contribute.
 ---

-Zetkin is a web based platform for organizing activism using tools that make participation easier and simplifies common tasks in activist organizations.
+Zetkin is a web based platform for organizing activism using tools that make participation easier and simplify common tasks in activist organizations.

-Zetkin Foundation is a part of Vänsterpartiet Malmö, responsible for developing Zetkin and spreading successful organizing methods through the international left.
+Zetkin Foundation is a part of Vänsterpartiet Malmö, in charge of developing Zetkin and spreading successful organizing methods throughout the international left.

 * [Read more about Zetkin](/en/zetkin)
 * [Read more about Zetkin Foundation](/en/foundation)

-## Our team is growing
 Most of the people doing work in Zetkin Foundation are volunteers, but there is also a core team of part-time designers and developers, and over the next few years we want to grow that team.